-We solve the challenge of measuring and minimizing steroid-toxicity.
-The Steritas GTI was developed by an international group of 20 subspecialty experts and clinical investigators in: rheumatology,pulmonary medicine, nephrology, neurology, psychiatry, dermatology, ophthalmology, pharmacology, maternal-fetal medicine, and infectious disease.
-The instrument was developed using data-driven analysis, expert consensus, and multi-criteria decision informatics.
+The Steritas GTI was developed by an international group of 20 clinical investigators to address this unmet need.
+Their combined expertise in inflammatory diseases encompassed rheumatology, pulmonary medicine, nephrology, neurology, psychiatry, dermatology, ophthalmology, pharmacology, maternal-fetal medicine, and infectious disease.
+The GTI was developed using data-driven analysis, expert consensus, and multi-criteria decision informatics.

 Ms. Stone, the CEO of Steritas, has decades of experience as a professional strategist advising leaders across a range of industries in the US.